ionic-team/ionic-docs/src/pages/angular/pwa.md

 $ npm install -g firebase-tools
 ```

+> Note: If it's the first time you use firebase-tools, login to your Google account with `firebase login` command.

 With the Firebase CLI installed, run `firebase init` within your Ionic project.
 The CLI prompts:

 **"Which Firebase CLI features do you want to set up for this folder?"**  Choose "Hosting: Configure and deploy Firebase Hosting sites."